About the Mary Ferrell Foundation

 The Mary Ferrell Foundation (MFF) is a non-profit 501(c)(3) group engaged in an ongoing effort to bring accessible and interactive history to a new generation of critical thinkers.

-With a wide topic base including the assassinations of the 1960s, the Watergate scandal, and post-Watergate intelligence abuse investigations, the MFF’s vast digital archive at www.maryferrell.org contains over 1.3 million pages of documents, government reports, books, essays, hours of multimedia, and innovative research tools.
+With a wide topic base including the assassinations of the 1960s, the Watergate scandal, and post-Watergate intelligence abuse investigations, the MFF’s vast digital archive at www.maryferrell.org contains nearly 2 million pages of documents, government reports, books, essays, hours of multimedia, and innovative research tools.

 This site is open to all for browsing.
 Memberships unlock special features including advanced search tools and access to PDF copies of documents.
 Institutional memberships are also available.
 Find out more about Membership in the MFF.